abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Proving that this and other similar logical systems are complete (can really generate all other propositions) is due to Gödel and is known as "Gödel's completeness theorem" (Gödel is so important that I specifically searched for the "ö" letter so I can spell his name right).

-Conclusion
+### Conclusion
----

 We now have an idea about how do some of the main logical constructs (axioms, rules of inference) work.
-But in order to prove that they are true, and to understand *what they are*, we need to do so through a specific *interpretation* of those constructs.
+But in order to prove that they indeed work, and to understand *what they are*, we need to do so through a specific *interpretation* of those constructs.

 We will look into two interpretations --- one very old and the other, relatively recent.
 This would be a slight detour from our usual subject matter of points and arrows, but I assure you that it would be worth it.
 So let's start.

-Classical logic.
+## Classical logic.
 The truth-functional interpretation
-===

 > Beyond the world that we inhabit and perceive every day, there exist the *world of forms* where reside all ideas and concepts that manifest themselves in the objects that we perceive e.g. beyond all the people that have ever lived, there lies the prototypical person, and we are people only insofar as we resemble that person, beyond all the things in the world that are strong, lies the ultimate concepts of strength, from which all of them borrow and this is true for every single category, e.g. if there is a cup, there is also "cupness".
 And although, as mere mortals, we live in the world of appearances and cannot perceive the world of forms, we can, through philosophy, "recollect" with it and know some of its features.